Greenwood County Detention Center Inmate Bail & Bonds

 Instructions on how to post Bail or Bond in Greenwood County

-Because Greenwood County and South Carolina can change their bail bond procedures, it is always best to call either the Greenwood County Detention Center at 864-942-8600 ext.
-3, or the court in the jurisdiction (i.e. Municipal Court, District Court, etc.) where the offender was charged, right after an arrestee has been booked.
+Since Greenwood County and South Carolina may periodically update their bail bond procedures, it is always a good idea to contact either Greenwood County Detention Center at 864-942-8600 ext.
+3, or the court in the appropriate jurisdiction (i.e., Municipal Court, District Court, etc.) where the defendant was charged, immediately after an arrest has been made.

-Ask the staff at the Greenwood County Detention Center or the Greenwood County Court Clerk these specific questions:
+When you contact Greenwood County Detention Center or the Greenwood County Court Clerk, be sure to ask the following important questions:

 1. Is the defendant eligible for bail or a bond?

-Option 1 - How to Post Bail using Cash for a Defendant at Greenwood County Detention Center
+Option 1 - How to Post Bail with Cash for a Defendant at Greenwood County Detention Center

-To pay a cash bond, go to Greenwood County Detention Center or to the court where the bail hearing occurred.
-Going directly to the jail will quicken the release of the defendant as any bail paperwork processed at the court will have to be transferred to the jail.
+To post a cash bond, visit Greenwood County Detention Center or the court where the bail hearing took place.
+Visiting the jail directly can expedite the defendant’s release, as paperwork from the court must first be transferred to the jail.

 Option 2 - How to Post a Private or Surety Bond for a Defendant at Greenwood County Detention Center